-Load Balancers cost $10/month.
-There is no additional cost to use Let’s Encrypt with Load Balancers.
+Load balancers cost $10/month, billed hourly at $0.015.
+There is no additional cost to use Let’s Encrypt with load balancers.

-There are no bandwidth charges for Load Balancers because they are bandwidth neutral.
-In other words, Load Balancers themselves don’t change the amount of data transferred by Droplets.
-Bandwidth costs are based on the data transfer of the Droplets included in the backend of the Load Balancer, taking into consideration their own transfer limits.
+There are no bandwidth charges for DigitalOcean Load Balancers because they are bandwidth neutral.
+In other words, load balancers themselves don’t change the amount of data transferred by Droplets.
+Bandwidth costs are based on the data transfer of the Droplets included in the load balancer’s backend, taking into consideration their own transfer limits.

-Load Balancers and Let’s Encrypt certificate support are both available in every region.
+Load balancers and Let’s Encrypt certificates are supported in every region.

 Tags are custom labels you can apply to Droplets.
-If you use a tag to define the backend Droplets for your Load Balancer, it will automatically adjust the routing whenever you you add or remove that tag from a Droplet.
+If you use a tag to define the backend Droplets for your load balancer, it will automatically adjust the routing whenever you add or remove that tag from a Droplet.

 A single DigitalOcean Load Balancer can be configured to handle multiple protocols and ports.
-You can control traffic routing is controlled with configurable rules that specify the ports and protocols that the Load Balancer should listen on, as well as the way that it should select and forward requests to the backend servers.
+You can control traffic routing with configurable rules that specify the ports and protocols that the load balancer should listen on, as well as the way that it should select and forward requests to the backend servers.

 Because DigitalOcean Load Balancers are network load balancers, not application load balancers, they do not support directing traffic to specific backends based on URLs, cookies, HTTP headers, etc.